sohagmahin/covid19_update/README.md

 # Covid19 Updater

-Covid 19 is a simple and minimalistic covid tracker application.
+Covid 19 updater is a simple and minimalistic covid tracker application.
 It is made by flutter and dart.<br>
 I made this repository only for learning purposes.

 # [Codemagic](https://codemagic.io/app/5ef61deb7901d8001220c1e8)